Your country needs you!

 In homes, birth centres and hospitals, midwives are the lead professional caring for women and their babies in the majority of cases.
 And that’s for the over 700,000 women who give birth each year in the UK.
 Midwives coordinate a woman’s journey through pregnancy, providing the continuity to ensure that she experiences safe, compassionate care in an appropriate environment.
 They provide total care to women and their babies from the diagnosis of pregnancy as an autonomous healthcare professional as well as supporting the transition to parenthood right up to 4 weeks following birth if required.
 This requires advanced skills that have been associated in the past with medical staff.

 Midwives also play a role in protecting the health of the population by supporting breastfeeding wherever possible.
 Breastfeeding has a proven positive impact on long-term health, reducing chronic conditions like childhood obesity and cardiovascular disease later in life of the child as well as reducing a woman’s risk of stroke.
-This can also reduce NHS costs in dealing with these issues.

 We are all passionate nurses and midwives